diablodale/dp.docs/docs/_max/methods/firmware.md

 ## Update

-> :warning: Firmware updates are at your own risk! :warning:
+> ⚠️ Firmware updates are at your own risk! ⚠️

-> :warning: You accept all consequences and waive all claims! :warning:
+> ⚠️ You accept all consequences and waive all claims! ⚠️

-> :warning: You may damage or brick your sensor device! :warning:
+> ⚠️ You may damage or brick your sensor device! ⚠️

 Some sensors have firmware that can be updated.
 Start updates for individual components with `firmware update IDSENSOR COMPONENT`